Carpal tunnel syndromeMedian nerve dysfunction; Median nerve entrapment; Median neuropathy

 Changes you can make in your workplace to reduce the stress on your wrist include:

-Medications used in the treatment of carpal tunnel syndrome include nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen.
+Medicines used to treat carpal tunnel syndrome include nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen.
 Corticosteroid injections given into the carpal tunnel area may relieve symptoms for a period of time.

 Symptoms often improve without surgery.
 But more than half of cases eventually need surgery.
 Even if surgery is successful, full healing can take months.

-If carpal tunnel is not treated, the nerve can be damaged.
-This damage can cause permanent weakness, numbness, and tingling.
+If the condition is treated properly, there are usually no complications.
+If untreated, the nerve can be damaged, causing permanent weakness, numbness, and tingling.